 TdF Put Right.
-From the date of the Governance Agreement and continuing until the second anniversary of the consummation of the Roll-Up, TdF will have the right in its sole discretion, upon the delivery of a notice (the "TdF Put Notice") by TdF to the Company, to require the Company, subject to the satisfaction of certain specified conditions, (A) subject to proviso (B) in "--Put and Call Limitations" below, to purchase all, but not less than all (except for one CTSH Ordinary Share), of the TdF CTSH Shares beneficially owned by the TdF Group in exchange for that number of shares of Class A Common Stock which is equal to the product of (x) the Exchange Ratio and (y) the number of all (but one CTSH Ordinary Share) of such TdF CTSH Shares (the "TdF Put Shares") and (B) to issue in exchange for the TdF CTSH Warrants (i) the warrants for Company Stock issued to TdF upon exercise of the TdF Put Right (the "TdF CCIC Warrants") for a number of shares of Class A Common Stock which is equal to the product of (x) the Exchange Ratio and (y) the number of TdF CTSH Shares represented by the TdF CTSH Warrants and (ii) 100,000 shares of Class A Common Stock, subject to adjustment in certain circumstances.
+From the date of the Governance Agreement and continuing until the second anniversary of the consummation of the Exchange, TdF will have the right in its sole discretion (the "TdF Put Right"), upon the delivery of a notice (the "TdF Put Notice") by TdF to the Company, to require the Company, subject to the satisfaction of certain specified conditions (A), subject to proviso (B) in "--Put and Call Limitations" below, to purchase all, but not less than all (except for one CTSH Ordinary Share), of the TdF CTSH Shares beneficially owned by the TdF Group in exchange for that number of shares of Class A Common Stock which is equal to the product of (x) the Exchange Ratio and (y) the number of all (but one CTSH Ordinary Share) of such TdF CTSH Shares (the "TdF Put Shares") and (B) to issue in exchange for the TdF CTSH Warrants (i) the warrants for Company Stock issued to TdF upon exercise of the TdF Put Right (the "TdF CCIC Warrants") for a number of shares of Class A Common Stock which is equal to the product of (x) the Exchange Ratio and (y) the number of TdF CTSH Shares represented by the TdF CTSH Warrants and (ii) 100,000 shares of Class A Common Stock (as adjusted from time to time in accordance with the Share Exchange Agreement).

 Company Call Right.
-On the second anniversary of the consummation of the Roll-Up (or, if an Unsolicited Offer or Special Business Combination is outstanding on such date, such date as is five days following the termination or abandonment of such Unsolicited Offer or Special Business Combination) unless (i) the closing of the TdF Put Right has previously been consummated, (ii) the weighted average price per share of Common Stock over the five trading days immediately preceding the second anniversary of the date of the consummation of the Roll-Up (the "Common Stock Call Price") is less than or equal to \$12 (as adjusted for any stock split, stock dividend, rights offering, recapitalization, reclassification or other similar transaction), or (iii) a Business Combination has been consummated, or an Unsolicited Offer or a Special Business Combination is outstanding or has been consummated and TdF has exercised the CTSH Option pursuant to clause (x) of the first paragraph in CTSH Option section above, the Company will have the right in its sole discretion, upon the delivery of a notice (the "Company Call Notice") by the Company to TdF on such date, to require, subject to the satisfaction of certain specified conditions, subject to proviso (B) in "--Put and Call Limitations" below, TdF to transfer and deliver to the Company all, but not less than all (except for one CTSH Ordinary Share), of the TdF CTSH Shares and the TdF CTSH Warrants beneficially owned by the TdF Group in exchange for the TdF Put Shares, the TdF CCIC Warrants and 100,000 shares of Class A Common Stock, subject to adjustment in certain circumstances.
+On the second anniversary of the consummation of the Exchange (or, if an Unsolicited Offer or Special Business Combination is outstanding on such date, such date as is five days following the termination or abandonment of such Unsolicited Offer or Special Business Combination) unless (i) the closing of the TdF Put Right has previously been consummated, (ii) the weighted average price per share of Common Stock over the five trading days immediately preceding the second anniversary of the date of the consummation of the Exchange (the "Common Stock Call Price") is less than or equal to \$60 (as adjusted for any stock split, stock dividend, rights offering, recapitalization, reclassification or other similar transaction), or (iii) a Business Combination has been consummated, or an Unsolicited Offer or a Special Business Combination is outstanding or has been consummated and TdF has exercised the CTSH Option pursuant to clause (x) of the first paragraph in CTSH Option section above, the Company will have the right in its sole discretion (the "Company Call Right"), upon the delivery of a notice (the "Company Call Notice") by the Company to TdF on such date, to require, subject to the satisfaction of certain specified conditions, subject to proviso (B) in "--Put and Call Limitations" below, TdF to transfer and deliver to the Company all, but not less than all (except for one CTSH Ordinary Share), of the TdF CTSH Shares beneficially owned by the TdF Group in exchange for the TdF Put Shares, the TdF CCIC Warrants and 100,000 shares of Class A Common Stock (as adjusted from time to time in accordance with the provisions contained in the Share Exchange Agreement).